SpudGunMan/meshing-around/README.md

 - **New Node Hello**: Send a hello to any new node seen in text message.

 ### Interactive AI and Data Lookup
-- **NOAA location Data**: Get localized weather(alerts), River Flow, and Tide information.
+- **NOAA/USGS location Data**: Get localized weather(alerts), Earthquake, River Flow, and Tide information.
 Open-Meteo is used for wx only outside NOAA coverage.
 - **Wiki Integration**: Look up data using Wikipedia results.
 - **Ollama LLM AI**: Interact with the [Ollama](https://github.com/ollama/ollama/tree/main/docs) LLM AI for advanced queries and responses.
 - **Satalite Pass Info**: Get passes for satalite at your location.